-Gartner says – BI and Analytics a $14.1 Bln market
+Gartner says – Business Analytics a $14.1 Bln market

 However, it took until 1980s when decision support systems (DSS) became popular and mid 1990s for BI started to emerge as an umbrella term to cover software-enabled innovations in performance management, planning, reporting, querying, analytics, online analytical processing, integration with operational systems, predictive analytics and related areas.